bernedom/bernedom.github.io/_posts/2025-12-16-secure-boot-yocto.md

 There are many aspects to consider when building a secure embedded device.
 One of the first steps towards security is making sure that a device runs only trusted software.
 This is generally called **Secure boot** and it is preventing attackers from loading malicious code on the device during the boot process.
 Secure boot is typically implemented using a chain of trust, where each stage of the boot process verifies the integrity and authenticity of the next stage before executing it.

+{%include figure.html url="images/secure-boot-yocto/raspberry-secure-boot-process.png" description="The Raspberry Pi 4 Boot Security Process" source="https://pip-assets.raspberrypi.com/categories/1260-security/documents/RP-004651-WP-2-Raspberry%20Pi%204%20Boot%20Security.pdf" %}

 In practice, this means that the device's bootloader is cryptographically signed, and the hardware verifies this signature before executing the bootloader.
 If the signature is invalid, the boot process is halted, preventing the execution of potentially malicious code.
+For a more in-depth documentation on secure boot for raspberry pi devices, check out the [Raspberry Pi Secure Boot documentation](https://pip-assets.raspberrypi.com/categories/1260-security/documents/RP-004651-WP-2-Raspberry%20Pi%204%20Boot%20Security.pdf?disposition=inline).

 ## Implementing secure boot with Yocto